emergentcomplex/CHORUS/docs/missions/01_mandate_of_first_light.md

-# 🔱 Praxis: The Mandate of First Light
+# 🔱 Praxis: The Mandate of First Light (v2, Amended)

 ## I. Objective

 To fully implement the `_run_single_analyst_pipeline` method within the `RunAnalystTier` use case.
-This mission will transform the Analyst from a passive data retriever into an active reasoning agent that consumes Retrieval-Augmented Generation (RAG) context, synthesizes it according to its persona, and saves a structured, verifiable report to the `analyst_reports` table.
+This mission will transform the Analyst into an active reasoning agent that consumes RAG context, synthesizes it according to its persona, and saves a structured report.
+Critically, this mission will also establish the **Chain of Justification** by persisting the methods and sources used by the Analyst, making all reasoning auditable from the very first step.

 ## II.
 Justification

 This is the most critical next step in the Master Plan.
-It builds directly upon the stable foundation of the "Mandate of the Oracle" and delivers the first tangible, end-to-end analytical output of the CHORUS engine.
-All higher-level missions—including Director-level synthesis, dialectic debate, and final judgment—are blocked until this fundamental capability is proven.
-This mission makes the engine _work_.
+It delivers the first tangible analytical output of the CHORUS engine.
+By integrating the "Chain of Justification" at this foundational stage, we ensure that our core principle of auditable, evidence-based reasoning is baked into the system's DNA, not added as an afterthought.
+This mission makes the engine _work_, and it makes it _trustworthy_.

 ## III.
+Guiding Precepts & Inviolable Constraints

+**A. The Mandate of Tiered Cognition:** This mission will be the first to implement the three-tiered LLM architecture.
+The `RunAnalystTier` use case **MUST** be engineered to use a formal `LLMClient` capable of directing tasks to the appropriate model tier (e.g., using the `synthesis`-tier model for its primary report generation).

+## IV.
 The Ground Truth (The Current State)

-1.  **Stable RAG Ingestion:** The "Mandate of the Oracle" was a success.
-The `chorus-vectorizer` daemon is correctly populating the `semantic_vectors` table with time-encoded vector embeddings.
+1.  **Stable RAG Ingestion:** The `chorus-vectorizer` daemon is correctly populating the `semantic_vectors` table.
 2.  **Hollow Use Case:** The `RunAnalystTier` use case is a functional shell.
-It correctly fetches a task and manages state transitions, but its core `_run_single_analyst_pipeline` method is a placeholder that performs no actual reasoning or persistence of its analytical product.
-3.  **Empty Archive:** The `analyst_reports` table exists in the schema but is never written to.
+3.  **Incomplete Schema:** The `analyst_reports` table lacks a column to store the Chain of Justification.

-## IV.
-The Plan
+## V. The Plan

-This mission will be executed in four atomic, verifiable sub-phases.

 - **Sub-Phase 1: The Analyst's Prompt**

   1. Design the canonical prompt template for the Analyst persona.
-This prompt will be a multi-part instruction that commands the LLM to:
-      a.
-Adopt a specific persona (e.g., "The Operator," "The Futurist").
-      b.
-Review a provided body of RAG context.
-      c.
-Synthesize the context through the lens of its persona.
-      d.
-Generate a structured report in a specified format (e.g., Markdown with clear headings for Title, Summary, and Findings).
+This prompt will instruct the LLM to generate a structured report **and** to output a machine-readable summary of the methods it used to arrive at its conclusions.

 - **Sub-Phase 2: The Analyst's Mind (Implementation)**

-  1. Fully implement the `_run_single_analyst_pipeline` method in `chorus_engine/app/use_cases/run_analyst_tier.py`.
+  1. Fully implement the `_run_single_analyst_pipeline` method in `run_analyst_tier.py`.
-  2. This method will retrieve the RAG context by calling `self.vector_db.query_similar_documents`.
+  2. It will retrieve RAG context via `self.vector_db.query_similar_documents`.
-  3. It will format the persona's instructions and the retrieved context into the master prompt.
-  4. It will make a call to the `synthesis`-tier LLM (`self.llm.instruct(...)`).
+  3. It will make a call to the `synthesis`-tier LLM.
-  5. It will perform basic parsing on the LLM's response to extract the report text.
+  4. It will parse the LLM's response to extract both the report text and the structured **"methods" data (the Chain of Justification)**.

 - **Sub-Phase 3: The Analyst's Hand (Persistence)**

-  1. Add a new abstract method, `save_analyst_report`, to the `DatabaseInterface` in `chorus_engine/app/interfaces.py`.
+  1.  **Amend Schema:** Modify `infrastructure/postgres/init.sql` to add a `methods_used JSONB` column to the `analyst_reports` table.
+  2.  **Amend Interface:** Add the `methods_data: dict` parameter to the `save_analyst_report` method in the `DatabaseInterface`.
-  2. Implement the `save_analyst_report` method in the `PostgresAdapter` (`chorus_engine/adapters/persistence/postgres_adapter.py`).
-This method will take a `query_hash`, `persona_id`, and `report_text` and execute an `INSERT` into the `analyst_reports` table.
+  3.  **Amend Adapter:** Implement the updated `save_analyst_report` method in the `PostgresAdapter` to persist both the report text and the JSONB methods data.
-  3. The `_run_single_analyst_pipeline` method will call this new adapter method to persist its result.
+  4. The `_run_single_analyst_pipeline` method will call this new adapter method.

 - **Sub-Phase 4: The Verifiable Report (The Test)**
-  1. Create a new, focused integration test file: `tests/integration/test_analyst_produces_report.py`.
+  1. Create a new, focused integration test: `tests/integration/test_analyst_produces_report.py`.
-  2. This test will be added to a new, isolated test harness (`make test-analyst`) for rapid iteration.
-  3. The test will:
+  2. The test will:
       a.
-Seed the `semantic_vectors` table with a known document.
+Seed the `semantic_vectors` table.
       b.
-Queue a new task in the `task_queue`.
+Queue a task.
       c.
-Execute the `RunAnalystTier` use case, providing a mocked LLM that returns a predictable, structured report string.
+Execute the `RunAnalystTier` use case with a mocked LLM that returns a predictable report and methods block.
       d.
-Poll the `analyst_reports` table and assert that a new record appears with the correct `query_hash`, `persona_id`, and the report text from the mock LLM.
+Poll the `analyst_reports` table and assert that the new record contains the correct report text **and** that the `methods_used` column is correctly populated.

-## V. Acceptance Criteria
+## VI.
+Acceptance Criteria

-- **AC-1:** The `DatabaseInterface` is updated with the `save_analyst_report` method.
+- **AC-1:** The `analyst_reports` table is amended with a `methods_used JSONB` column.
-- **AC-2:** The `PostgresAdapter` correctly implements the `save_analyst_report` method.
+- **AC-2:** The `DatabaseInterface` and `PostgresAdapter` are updated to handle the persistence of the methods data.
-- **AC-3:** The `RunAnalystTier` use case successfully calls the LLM and persists the resulting report to the database via the adapter.
+- **AC-3:** The `RunAnalystTier` use case is implemented using the tiered `LLMClient` and correctly saves both the report and its Chain of Justification.
-- **AC-4:** The new `test_analyst_produces_report.py` integration test passes, proving the end-to-end flow.
+- **AC-4:** The new `test_analyst_produces_report.py` integration test passes.
-- **AC-5:** The full `make test` suite passes, ensuring no regressions have been introduced.
+- **AC-5:** The full `make test` suite passes.